dispatcher Module

 10. Henning Westerholt (@henningw)11793125

-All remaining contributors: Carsten Bock, Ionel Cerghit (@ionel-cerghit), Elena-Ramona Modroiu, Maksym Sobolyev (@sobomax), John Burke (@john08burke), Klaus Darilion, Anca Vamanu, Jarrod Baumann (@jarrodb), wangdd, Walter Doekes (@wdoekes), Nick Altmann (@nikbyte), Jan Janak (@janakj), Andrei Pelinescu-Onciul, Peter Lemenkov (@lemenkov), Stanislaw Pitucha, Federico Cabiddu, Konstantin Bokarius, Andreas Granig, John Riordan, Aron Podrigal (@ar45), Julián Moreno Patiño, Kevin McAllister, Roman Sevko, UnixDev, David Sanders, Edson Gellert Schubert.
+All remaining contributors: Carsten Bock, Ionel Cerghit (@ionel-cerghit), Elena-Ramona Modroiu, Maksym Sobolyev (@sobomax), John Burke (@john08burke), Klaus Darilion, Anca Vamanu, Jarrod Baumann (@jarrodb), wangdd, Walter Doekes (@wdoekes), Nick Altmann (@nikbyte), Jan Janak (@janakj), Andrei Pelinescu-Onciul, Peter Lemenkov (@lemenkov), Stanislaw Pitucha, Federico Cabiddu, Konstantin Bokarius, Alexandra Titoc, Andreas Granig, John Riordan, Aron Podrigal (@ar45), Julián Moreno Patiño, Kevin McAllister, Roman Sevko, UnixDev, David Sanders, Edson Gellert Schubert.

 (1) DevScore = author_commits + author_lines_added / (project_lines_added / project_commits) + author_lines_deleted / (project_lines_deleted / project_commits)